-The computation of priority sector targets/sub-targets achievement will be based on the ANBC or Credit Equivalent Amount of Off-Balance Sheet Exposures, whichever is higher, as on the corresponding date of the preceding year.
-For the purpose of priority sector lending, ANBC denotes the outstanding Bank Credit in India [As prescribed in item No.VI of Form 'A' under Section 42 (2) of the RBI Act, 1934] minus bills rediscounted with RBI and other approved Financial Institutions plus permitted non-SLR bonds/debentures under Held to Maturity (HTM) category plus other investments eligible to be treated as part of priority sector lending (e.g. investments in securitised assets).
+The computation of priority sector targets/sub-targets achievement will be based on the total ANBC as on the corresponding date of the preceding year.

+Further, all Small Finance Banks are directed to ensure that the overall lending to noncorporate farmers does not fall below the system-wide average of the last three years achievement.
+The applicable system wide average for computing achievement under priority sector lending will be notified every year.
+For FY 2019-20, the applicable system wide average figure is 12.11 percent. (ii) For the purpose of priority sector lending, ANBC denotes the outstanding Bank Credit in India [As prescribed in item No.VI of Form 'A' under Section 42 (2) of the RBI Act, 1934] minus bills rediscounted with RBI and other approved Financial Institutions plus permitted non-SLR bonds/debentures under Held to Maturity (HTM) category plus other investments eligible to be treated as part of priority sector lending (e.g. investments in securitised assets).
 The outstanding deposits under RIDF and other funds with NABARD, NHB, SIDBI and MUDRA Ltd. in lieu of non-achievement of priority sector lending targets/sub-targets will form part of ANBC.
 Advances extended in India against the incremental FCNR (B)/NRE deposits, qualifying for exemption from CRR/SLR requirements, as per the Reserve Bank's circulars DBOD.No.Ret.BC.36/12.01.001/2013-14 dated August 14, 2013 read with DBOD.No.Ret.BC.93/12.01.001/2013-14 dated January 31, 2014 and DBOD mailbox clarification issued on February 6, 2014 will be excluded from the ANBC for computation of priority sector lending targets, till their repayment.
 The eligible amount for exemption on account of issuance of long-term bonds for infrastructure and affordable housing as per Reserve Bank's circular DBOD.BP.BC.No.25/08.12.014/2014-15 dated July 15, 2014 will also be excluded from the ANBC for computation of priority sector lending targets.
-Investments made by public sector banks in the Recapitalization Bonds floated by Government of India will not be taken into account for the purpose of calculation of ANBC.
-For the purpose of calculation of Credit Equivalent Amount of Off-Balance Sheet Exposures, banks may be guided by the Master Circular on Exposure Norms issued by our Department of Banking Regulation.

-Computation of Adjusted Net Bank Credit (ANBC)
+(iii) Computation of Adjusted Net Bank Credit (ANBC)

-Bank Credit in India [As prescribed in item No.VI of Form 'A' under Section I 42(2) of the RBI Act, 1934] Bills Rediscounted with RBI and other approved Financial Institutions II Net Bank Credit (NBC) III (I-II) Bonds/debentures in Non-SLR categories under HTM category + other IV investments eligible to be treated as priority sector + Outstanding Deposits under RIDF and other eligible funds with NABARD, NHB, SIDBI and MUDRA Ltd on account of priority sector shortfall + outstanding PSLCs Eligible amount for exemptions on issuance of long-term bonds for infrastructure V and affordable housing as per circular DBOD.BP.BC.No.25/08.12.014/2014-15 dated July 15, 2014 .
-Eligible advances extended in India against the incremental FCNR(B)/NRE VI deposits, qualifying for exemption from CRR/SLR requirements Investments made by public sector banks in the Recapitalization Bonds floated by VII Government of India ANBC III+IV-V-VI- VII
+Bank Credit in India [As prescribed in item No.VI of Form 'A' under Ι Section 42(2) of the RBI Act, 1934] Bills Rediscounted with RBI and other approved Financial Institutions II Net Bank Credit (NBC) III(I-II) Bonds/debentures in Non-SLR categories under HTM category+ other IV investments eligible to be treated as priority sector + Outstanding Deposits under RIDF and other eligible funds with NABARD, NHB, SIDBI and MUDRA Ltd on account of priority sector shortfall + outstanding PSLCs Eligible amount for exemptions on issuance of long-term bonds for V infrastructure and affordable housing as per circular DBOD.BP.BC.No.25/08.12.014/2014-15 dated July 15, 2014 Eligible advances extended in India against the incremental VI FCNR(B)/NRE deposits, qualifying for exemption from CRR/SLR requirements ANBC III+IV- (V+VI)